ray-project/ray/doc/source/user-profiling.rst

 the performance of their code while running on Ray.
 Profiling the performance of your code can be very helpful to determine performance bottlenecks or where your code may not be parallelizing properly.
-If you are interested in pinpointing why your code running on Ray may not be achieving speedups as expected, then do read on!
+If you are interested in pinpointing why your Ray application may not be achieving speedups as expected, then do read on!

 A Basic Example to Profile
 --------------------------